The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “So, where is this guy?”
 Monica asked.

-A man with short orange hair walked towards Monica and Emily.
+A man with short orange hair met with Monica and Emily.

 “Monica, this is John,” Emily said.
 “John, this is Monica.”